MicahElliott/chart/README.md

 the spot.
 So adding a `FIXME` or `^:deprecated` marker should be encouraged.
 However, the _use_ of a deprecated function _can_ be disallowed by a linter check.

+One of my favorite checks is enforcing that new functions are documented.
+The checker simply looks for the presence of a docstring, and rejects the commit or build, informing that the new function must either have a docstring, or be made private -- both being things that are easy to forget.

+## ⚠️ Caution

+_You're going to piss people off with this._

+Many coders don't like you pushing your favorite rules onto them.
+It is almost always better for your code base to have a set of rules (documentation, style, privatization, etc), but many won't realize they're committing violations until the CI checker you introduced blocks them from finishing their feature work.
+You probably want to let a manager introduce the importance of a new checker/enforcer before you put it into play.

+Some more controversial Smellables:

+- line length
+- spelling mistakes in docstrings
+- cyclomatic complexity (function length, etc)
+- commit message (format, length, markers, spelling)